jxlsteam/jxls/README.md

 ## News

+New release 2.10.0 RC1 comes with support for JSR310, multi-line SQL, formula recalculation etc. Thank you for the contributions.

 JXLS has moved from BitBucket to Github.
-Please use the Github issue tracker for bugs and the Github discussions Q&A for questions.
+Please use the Github issue tracker for bugs and the Github [Discussions](https://github.com/jxlsteam/jxls/discussions/categories/q-a) for questions.

 ## Overview